 - Can be big and heavy

-Dual-sport motorcycles are the Swiss army knife of the motorcycle world.
-Available in a wide range of sizes, dual-sports — or “ADV bikes” — are essentially a mind-meld of a dirt bike and a street bike.
-Typically, they have long-travel suspension (for riding off-road) coupled with a motor suitable for distance riding.
-Most dual-sport bikes are designed to be loaded up (loaded down?) with touring gear and ridden to the far corners of the earth.
 Depending on the model, they can also be great commuter bikes since they tend to be light, thin, highly maneuverable, great on gas, and capable of smoothing out pock-marked city streets.
-Plus, when the pavement runs out and a dirt trail is all that’s left, hey, no problem, keep riding.
-A dual-sport might be a good way to get started in riding, but be warned: They tend to be tall and tippy, so if you’re short, definitely make sure your toes touch before buying.
-If they don’t, ask about a lowering kit.
+Plus, when the pavement runs out and a dirt trail is all that’s left, hey, no problem — just keep ridin’.
+A dual sport might be a good way to get started in riding, but be warned: They tend to be tall and tippy, so if you’re short, definitely make sure your toes touch before buying.
+If they don’t, ask about a lowering kit or lower seat option.